“…a gratifying and memorable read…”

 The questions posed by one side inevitably mirror those asked by the other.

-What would it take for believers to stop believing in God?
+- What would it take for believers to stop believing God exists?

 And what would it take for nonbelievers to begin?